kuvasz-io/kuvasz-streamer/README.md

   - Source tables can be in any database and in any schema
   - Destination tables are in a single database and a single schema

-### API and web interface
+### API interface

-The service provides an optional API and a web interface to easily manage publications and mapping.
+The service provides an optional API to easily manage publications and mapping.

 ## Use cases